idling-mind/flowfunc/README.md

 ## Nodes

 `Nodes` are the building blocks which you can connect together using their exposed `Ports`.
-DashFlume let's you easily create nodes from python functions by parsing their docstrings.
+DashFlume let's you easily create nodes from python functions by inspecting their signature and type annotations.
 The parameters of the function becomes the input ports and return value of the function becomes the output port.
-The docstring should document the function description, the parameters it accepts and their type and also the return name and type.
-If the parser encounters an error while parsing the docstring, it will fallback to the function signature.
+You can give different types of type annotations.
+Even dataclasses and `pydantic` classes.
+The parser does it's best to interpret the type annotations and render an equivalent node with different types of controls on it.
+If you aren't happy with the controls that the parser creted, you can manually specify how the node should be constructed.

-Once the parser processes the docstring or the function signature, it creates a `Node` object which is a `pydantic` object.
+Once the parser processed the the function signature, it creates a `Node` object which is a `pydantic` object.

 ## Ports